SIROCCO: A Publicly Available Monte Carlo Ionization and Radiative Transfer Code for Astrophysical Outflows: Limitations and Caveats

 \subsection{Thermal and statistical equilibrium}

-\xcode\ assumes that the flow is always and everywhere in thermal and statistical equilibrium.
+\xcode\ assumes that the flow is always and everywhere in (local) thermal and statistical equilibrium.
 That is, the code iterates towards a temperature and ionization state for each cell in which the heating and cooling rates in each cell balance and the net transition rate {\em into} any given atomic/ionic level matches the net transition rate {\em out of} that level.
 This implies that there is no concept of time in \xcode\ -- the code is not designed to deal with non-equilibrium and/or time-dependent conditions.\footnote{We currently do use \xcode\ in two time-dependent settings: in the context of radiation-hydrodynamics (section~\ref{sec:rad-hydro}) and reverberation mapping (section~\ref{sec:reverb}).
 However, in both cases, the time dependence is dealt with externally, and it is still assumed that thermal and/or statistical equilibrium are established instantaneously.}

 This limitation can be important even if the input radiation field is steady.
 For example, if the flow velocity in a grid cell with characteristic size $\Delta x$ is given by $v$, matter will flow through the cell on a time-scale $t_{\rm flow} \sim \Delta x / v$.
 However, ionization equilibrium is established on a time-scale of $t_{\rm rec} \sim (\alpha n_e)^{-1}$, where $\alpha$ is the relevant recombination coefficient, and $n_e$ is the local electron density.
 Thus if $t_{\rm flow} < t_{\rm rec}$, the cell cannot be in ionization equilibrium.
 In sufficiently fast-moving flows, the ionization state can then become ``frozen-in'', i.e. fixed to approximately the state at the last point where equilibrium could be established. \xcode\ currently does not check for or deal with such non-equilibrium conditions.
 It is up to the user to carry out the relevant consistency checks on their models.
+There are also related issues when a dynamical time is short compared to the radiation `diffusion' time, since we implicitly assume that the conditions in the outflow (e.g. density, velocity, temperature, ionization) do not evolve on timescales comparable to photon residence times within the model.